-- 2. CCHE's Guidelines for the year being audited. - 3.
-State budget parameters for 2005-06 (attached). - 4.
-The prior audit report, including the findings, and recommendations. - 5.
-An institution's plan to address the recommendation and its implementation schedule. - 6.
-A compliance sample drawn from the Student Unit Record Data System (SURDS) Financial Aid Report. - Step 2: Complete the questionnaire - Step 3: Conduct the audit - Step 4: Sign the audit statements - Step 5: Send copies to the appropriate parties.
+- 5. An institution's plan and implementation schedule to address recommendations from prior audits - 6.
+A compliance sample drawn from the Student Unit Record Data System (SURDS) Financial Aid Report - Step 2: Complete the questionnaire - Step 3: Conduct the audit - Step 4: Sign the audit statements - Step 5: Send copies to the appropriate parties.